powertac/powertac-tournament-scheduler/README.md

 * Run the ./startup.sh script for apache tomcat

-* Navigate to the tournament scheduler project and run `mvn tomcat:deploy` or `mvn tomcat:redeploy`
+* Navigate to the tournament scheduler project and run `mvn compile tomcat7:deploy`